mozman/ezdxf/docs/source/tutorials/custom_data.rst

 Unlike XDATA, custom data attached by extension dictionary will not be transformed along with the DXF entity!
 To react to entity modifications by a CAD applications it is possible to write event handlers by AutoLISP, see the `AfraLISP Reactors Tutorial`_ for more information.
-This very advanced stuff!
+This is very advanced stuff!

 .. seealso::